Courses offered - Physical Therapy

 Introduction to the basic skills necessary for patient care and provide a foundation to the theory and practice of basic patient care procedures for the Physical Therapist.

-Second part-time supervised clinical experience for physical therapy students.
-Orientation to clinical education including basic and intermediate examination and intervention skills, professional behavior, communication, documentation.
+Second part-time integrated clinical experience for physical therapy students.
+This clinical education course includes and orientation to basic and intermediate examination and intervention skills, professional behavior, communication, documentation, inter-professional collaboration and team work.

 Foundational course designed to focus on the principles and techniques of therapeutic exercise for patients with pathological conditions to the neuromusculoskeletal system.
 Students will develop and administer treatment plans for specific patient problems and progress treatment plans based on patient condition and response to treatment.